-Welcome to the November 7, 2017 electoral process!
-Regardless of who wins, it is hoped that this is a positive experience for you.
+Welcome to the November 5, 2019 electoral process!
+Regardless of who wins, we hope that this is a positive experience for you.

 The County Clerk/Elections Department is dedicated to helping all qualified candidates get their names printed on the ballot and to ensuring that the election is fair and accurate.